favalon/MineStory/Data Description.md

 # Original Project Data
 You can directly obtain the data by the url:  http://api.minestoryboard.com/get_projects_data

-the url link data is deleted for rework the original data can find in or_data.txt.
+the url link data is deleted for rework.\
+the original data can find in or_data.txt.\
 Please directly use the data store in path : statistics_collection/data/movies_data

 The data is a list of dictionaries, each dictionary (*project_i*) represent a movie project in the stroy manager tool.\